slatedocs/slate/source/includes/_introduction.md

 Welcome to the Mifiel API!
 We at Mifiel provide a simple and robust RESTful API enabling any service or company operating in Mexico to integrate electronic signatures (using the FIEL) into their workflow.

-Through Mifiel's API, you can easily manage documents and certificates within your Mifiel account.
+Through Mifiel's API, you can easily manage the documents and certificates within your Mifiel account.

 We have language bindings in **Shell**, **PHP**, **Ruby** and **Python**!
 You can view code examples on the right (switch between different programming languages using the tabs on top).